 Florida injury victims are the reason that the Schrier Law Group began.
 With over 65 years of personal injury experience, the law firm has everything you need to have successful cases!
 Product liability cases are both unique and complicated.
 They have a number of different outlets when it comes to determining liability of the incident.
 Product Liability Attorneys are the ones you call when you’re entering into a product liability personal injury claim.
-Your lawyer will be well versed in order to assess the necessary facts, craft a strategic defense and fight for your rights.
-If you or a loved one have been hurt in a product liability Accidents, then call the Schrier Law Group today!
+Your lawyer will be well versed in order to assess the necessary facts, craft a strategic defense, and fight for your rights.
+If you or a loved one have been hurt in a product liability accident, then call the Schrier Law Group today!

 When Can One Make a Product Liability Case?